ctrl-alt-del/devenv/README.md

 # Setup dev environment on Windows

 ## Installation Folder
 Having a folder to centralize all your packages is always good.
-In this instruction, all packages will be put or installed inside /c/usr/bin (or "C:\usr\bin") for easy management, create the folder if it is not existed, and feel free to choose your own directory.
+In this instruction, all packages will be put or installed inside /c/usr/bin (or "C:\usr\bin") for better management.
+Please create the folder if it is not existed, or feel free to choose your own directory.

 ## Git